SCRT-HQ/VaporShell/docs/glossary/New-VSSecretsManagerResourcePolicy.md

 ```

 ### -ResourcePolicy
-Specifies a JSON object that's constructed according to the grammar and syntax for a resource-based policy.
+Specifies a JSON object constructed according to the grammar and syntax for a resource-based policy.
-The policy identifies who can access or manage this secret and its versions.
+The policy identifies who can access or manage this secret and associated versions.
-For information on how to format a JSON object as a parameter for this resource type, see Using Resource-based Policies for Secrets Manager: https://docs.aws.amazon.com/secretsmanager/latest/UserGuide/auth-and-access-resource-based-policies.htmlin the AWS Secrets Manager User Guide.
+For information on how to format a JSON object as a parameter for this resource type, see Using Resource-based Policies for Secrets Manager: https://docs.aws.amazon.com/secretsmanager/latest/userguide/auth-and-access_resource-based-policies.html in the AWS Secrets Manager User Guide.
 Those same rules apply here.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-secretsmanager-resourcepolicy.html#cfn-secretsmanager-resourcepolicy-resourcepolicy